United States Justice Department investigation into attempts to overturn the 2020 presidential election: Background

 The House select committee on January 6 interviewed over 1,000 witnesses.
+While the committee's investigation was ongoing, it shared certain information with the Justice Department: for example, the committee's suspicion of witness tampering in Trump's placing of a phone call to a witness (witness tampering is punishable by up to 20 years in prison).
+The committee began releasing transcripts on its website on December 19, 2022.

+Justice Department requests for transcripts

-It has not yet fulfilled the Justice Department's request that it turn over all its interview transcripts.
-The Justice Department sent a letter on April 20, 2022 asking for transcripts of past and future interviews.
+The Justice Department sent a letter on April 20, 2022, asking for transcripts of past and future interviews.
 Thompson, the committee chair, told reporters he did not intend to give the Justice Department "full access to our product" especially when "we haven't completed our own work."
 Instead, the select committee negotiated for a partial information exchange.
 On June 15, the Justice Department repeated its request.
 They gave an example of a problem: The trial of the five Proud Boys indicted for seditious conspiracy had been rescheduled for the end of 2022 because prosecutors and defendants' counsel didn't want to start the trial without the relevant interview transcripts.
 On July 12, the committee announced it was negotiating with the Justice Department about the procedure for information-sharing and that the committee had "started producing information" related to the Justice Department's request for transcripts.
 But on November 30, at a press conference, U.S. Attorney General Merrick Garland repeated his request for "all" transcripts.
-The committee began releasing transcripts on its website on December 19, 2022.

 The committee had expressed concern about whether the information they've gathered could be useful to the DOJ's investigation and whether the DOJ is likely to act upon the information if they had it.
 In July 2022, Representative Thompson told CNN that they would likely "establish a procedure to look at some of the material" later that month.
 On September 13, Representative Thompson told reporters: “I think now that the Department of Justice is being proactive in issuing subpoenas and other things, I think it’s time for the committee to determine whether or not the information we’ve gathered can be beneficial to their investigation.”
 Another committee member, however, said the committee might not make decisions about sharing information until later in the year.
 On September 25, Representative Schiff expressed concern that the DOJ appears to be investigating "very slow[ly]" or else "very quietly", and on December 11, he similarly claimed that the committee's investigation has "been far out ahead" of DOJ's.
 On December 17, former federal prosecutor Shan Wu said: "DOJ has been kind of late to this party and they are playing catch-up".

-While the committee's investigation was ongoing, it shared certain information with the Justice Department: for example, the committee's suspicion of witness tampering in Trump's placing of a phone call to a witness.
-Messages intended to pressure witnesses may constitute witness tampering, punishable by up to 20 years in prison.